ZJUFanLab/scDeepSort/README.md

 ### Prepare test data

 1. The file name of test data should be named in this format: **species_TissueNumber_data.csv**.
-For example, `human_Spleen9887_data.csv` is a data file containing 9887 human spleen cells.
+For example, `human_Pancreas11_data.csv` is a data file containing 11 human pancreas cells.
 2. The test single-cell transcriptomics csv data file should be normalized with the defalut `LogNormalize` method with `Seurat` (R package), wherein the column represents each cell and the row represent each gene, as shown below.

       |          |Cell 1|Cell 2|Cell 3|...  |